thecodersguilduk/tcg_site/site/blog/uncovering-the-hidden-benefits-of-hiring-an-apprentice-for-smes.md

 ➡️  *And more incentives to follow best practices.*

-*Come back and read more about how each one can have a positive impact on your own team when you have more time!*
+*Skip ahead to read our detailed exploration of each one, or come back and read more about how these benefits can have a positive impact on your own team when you have more time!*

 ### How do apprenticeships work?